 The design of Embassy Gardens

 The design of the Embassy Gardens was inspired from the buildings of Manhattan's Meatpacking District of the 1930s.
 The nine buildings of the project vary in style and size.
 They are arranged around courtyards to achieve maximum viewing space, daylight and amenity space.

-The masonry will primarily include brick that is given a new treatment providing it with built-to-last qualities.
-The top of each building will feature an open glazed head, rendering a unique quality and delineation from a distance.
+The masonry primarily includes brick that is given a new treatment providing it with built-to-last qualities.
+The top of each building features an open glazed head, rendering a unique quality and delineation from a distance.

 The US Embassy in London approved design plans for a new building in the Nine Elms area of Wandsworth on 23 February 2010.